 Helping You Recover

 You will receive a folder containing your written discharge instructions for your post-operative care.
 The nurse will review the instructions with you and often a family member and answer any questions you might have.
 The driver taking you home needs to be age 18 or older.
 In addition, you will need an adult to stay with you for the next 24 hours following surgery.
 After receiving anesthesia, you may not be discharged home alone by taking public transportation including a taxi or ride service.
-If you desire, your prescription(s) may be filled prior to discharge using the Mercy Health Saint Mary’s Southwest Family Pharmacy.
+If you desire, your prescription(s) may be filled prior to discharge using the Trinity Health Pharmacy – Byron Center.